jkozik/signalwireagendsdk/README.md

 - Provision URL above into a SignalWire Phone number's `When a call comes in`
 - Call the phone number and verify interaction

-Note: I have a well tested reverse proxy that leverages Let's Encrypt for https URLs.
+Note: I have a reverse proxy on my home LAN that leverages Let's Encrypt for https URLs.
 Adding an additional mapping for this service is easy.
 To me, much easier than `ngrok`.

 # My setup -- A picture plus the steps I followed
 To run this script, I put it on my home server in a Docker container.
 My home network has a reverse proxy that manages incoming https:// URLs, mapping specific URLs to internal servers/ports.
 This lets me dedicate the subdomain https://swaig.xxxxxx.net for linkage between the script and SignalWire.